Louisiana Woman Blog

 Home » Main Dishes

 This chicken fricassee with its fancy name and rustic look has simple ingredients to satisfy any comfort food craving.
-Like most classic Cajun dishes a fricassee (pronounced free-kah-say) begins with, you guessed it, a roux.
-The roux gives the slow-cooked chicken a rich, thick gravy and adds flavor to the dumplings.
+Like most classic Cajun dishes, a fricassee (pronounced free-kah-say) begins with, you guessed it, a roux.
+The roux gives a rich, thick gravy to the slow-cooked chicken and adds flavor to the dumplings.

 Jump to: